-Simple & compound sentences Word order in complex sentences There has / have been There will be / there was going to be Complex sentences with one subordinate clause of either time, reason, result, condition or concession Defining relative clauses using who, which, that A range of verbs + ing form Verbs + infinitive, with and without 'to' Infinitive of purpose Simple reported statements A wide range of 'wh-' questions Simple embedded questions Statements with question tags Noun phrase Noun phrases with pre- and post-modification A range of determiners Use of articles Verb forms and time markers in statements, interrogatives, negatives and short forms Present perfect with: since/for; ever/never; yet/already Used to for regular actions in the past Past continuous Future simple verb forms Modals and forms with similar meaning: positive and negative, e.g. You should/shouldn't to express obligation; might, may, will probably to express possibility and probability in the future; would/should for advice; need to for obligation; will definitely to express certainty in the future; may I?
-Asking for permission; I'd rather stating preference Common phrasal verbs and position of object Pronouns Adjectives Comparative and superlative adjectivesComparative structures Adverbs and prepositional phrases Wider range of prepositions and prepositional phrases A wide range of adverbial uses, e.g. to express possibility and un/certainty - possibly, perhaps, definitely More complex adverbial phrases of time, place, frequency, manner A range of intensifiers, including too, enough Discourse Markers to indicate: addition, sequence, contrast Markers to structure spoken discourse
+a Mord order in compley southerness

+Simple & compound sentences Word order in complex sentences There has / have been

+There has / have been There has / have been

+There will be / there was going to be

+Complex sentences with one subordinate clause of either time,

+reason, result, condition or concession

+Defining relative clauses using who, which, that

+A range of verbs + ing form

+Verbs + infinitive, with and without 'to'

+Infinitive of purpose

+Simple reported statements

+A wide range of 'wh-' questions

+Simple embedded questions

+Statements with question tags

+Noun phrases with pre- and post-modification

+Noun phrase A range of determiners

+Use of articles

+Present perfect with: since/for; ever/never; yet/already

+Used to for regular actions in the past

+Past continuous

+Future simple verb forms

+Verb forms and time Modals and forms with similar meaning: positive and negative, e.g.

+markers in statements, You should/shouldn't to express obligation; might, may, will

+interrogatives, negatives probably to express possibility and probability in the future;

+and short forms would/should for advice; need to for obligation; will definitely to

+express certainty in the future; may I?
+Asking for permission; I'd

+rather stating preference

+Common phrasal verbs and position of object

+• Pronouns

+Adjectives Comparative and superlative adjectives

+Comparative structures

+Wider range of prepositions and prepositional phrases

+A wide range of adverbial uses, e.g. to express possibility and

+Adverbs and prepositional phrases un/certainty - possibly, perhaps, definitely

+More complex adverbial phrases of time, place, frequency, manner

+A range of intensifiers, including too, enough

+Discourse Markers to indicate: addition, sequence, contrast

+Markers to structure spoken discourse